 Many Warrick County residents enjoy biking in dedicated bike lanes, such as those found along Oak Grove or one of Warrick County’s recently constructed network of Warrick Trails.
 The Warrick Wellness Trail stretches west towards the east side of Evansville where many of Newburgh’s wellness providers, like Orthopaedic Associates, Ascension St. Vincent Orthopedic Hospital, Deaconess Gateway Hospital, and Deaconess Orthopedic Neuroscience Hospital are located.
 Though Newburgh has been recognized as having excellent medical care, unfortunately medical malpractice incidents do occur.
 Boonville also has a full-service hospital at Ascension St. Vincent Warrick.

-Together with our offices in Newburgh and Evansville, we have an office in Fishers, Indiana, just northeast of Indianapolis, which helps us better serve our state-wide clients.
-Our Newburgh injury law office is located at 5455 Old Indiana 261, Newburgh, IN 47630 and our Evansville injury law office is located at 411 Main Street, Suite 300, Evansville, IN 47708.
+Together with our office in Newburgh, we have an office in Fishers, Indiana, just northeast of Indianapolis, which helps us better serve our state-wide clients.
+Our Newburgh injury law office is located at 5455 Old Indiana 261, Newburgh, IN 47630.
 Speak with one of our Newburgh injury lawyers today by calling (812) 490-0820 or by submitting information about your medical malpractice incident or personal injury case at www.barsumianlaw.com.